Trying to categorize the unusual social calls (trills) of the Nathusius' pipistrelle

 Some unusual social calls of the Nathusius' pipistrelle's (Pipistrellus nathusii) are trills and warbled qCF calls.
 These kind of calls are almost non-spoken about in literature about this species.
 The type D social calls of the Nathusius' pipistrelle can be categorized into different parts, of whom part A, B, C, D and E have been described in literature (Russ and Racey 2007; Hargreaves et al. 2017; Jahelková 2011; Middleton 2022).

+At first, I called them slow trills and fast trills.
 Below are shown snippits of slow trills and calls that show similarity to them.
-Slow trills can be complemented by (the first half of) a part D. I also believe that audio files 913306, 911808 and the right snippit of 934232 show 'non-joined components' variations of the slow trill - them being different from a regular part A. Note the presence of harmonics as well.
+The (previously called) slow trills can be complemented by (the first half of) a part D. I also believe that audio files 913306, 911808 and the right snippit of 934232 show 'non-joined components' variations of the slow trill - them being different from a regular part A. Note the presence of harmonics as well.
 I will categorize these trills as a part F motif.

 Date of recording: 2024-05-26 Recorded by: Niels Jansen Audio file: 911808